‘The 100’ Ending Explained: What Happened To Clarke And Her Friends?

 ‘The 100’ takes place nearly 100 years after a nuclear war destroyed all civilizations on Earth.
-The spaceship lodging humanity’s survivors send 100 of its juvenile delinquents back to earth in the hope of repopulating the planet.
-But when the group makes it to earth, they immediately realize that they are not alone.
+The spaceship lodging humanity’s survivors sends 100 of its juvenile delinquents back to Earth in the hope of repopulating the planet.
+But when the group makes it to their home planet, they immediately realize that they are not alone.
 Under the leadership of Clarke and Bellamy, the group fights for their survival in a desperate attempt to establish communication with their ship.

 What Happened At The End Of ‘The 100’?